""

 Minimum Residence Credit Requirement 16 credits

-Other Grade Requirements Students must earn a B or above in all coursework (300 or above, not including research credits) taken as a graduate student.
+Other Grade Requirements Students must earn a B or above in all coursework (numbered 300 or above, not including research credits) taken as a graduate student.

 Assessments and Examinations A final written examination is required.

-Candidates are required to submit two substantial research papers written in seminars, or, with the consent of the co-advisors, in a course at or above the 600 level.
+Candidates are required to submit two substantial research papers written in seminars, or, with the consent of the co-advisors, in a course numbered 600 or above.

 Language Requirements Advanced proficiency in modern Chinese is required.
 Reading proficiency in Classical Chinese is required for all students.